Wall Street Scholar FAQs

 • Research using Capital IQ and other financial databases and news sources

-• Advanced Excel and Financial Modeling Training (e.g., Wall Street Prep seminars or Break into Wall Street): Participants are expected to complete for Wall Street Prep Financial valuation and Excel Modeling seminar in fall of sophomore year and the Wall Street Prep M&A and LBO Modeling seminar in spring of sophomore year.
+• Advanced Excel and Financial Modeling Training (e.g., Wall Street Prep seminars or Break into Wall Street): Participants are expected to complete the Wall Street Prep Financial Valuation and Excel Modeling seminar in the fall of sophomore year and the Wall Street Prep M&A and LBO Modeling seminar in spring of sophomore year.

 • Software and programming knowledge in Python & R